Maine Coons are the most popular cat to own today. It’s their sociable nature, friendliness, and size that make them the perfect family pet.

-One evening, when they were about 9 months old they didn’t come in when we called them.
-We banged their food dish – no response.
+One evening, when they were about 9 months old, they didn’t come in when we called them.
+We banged their food dishes – no response.

 By the time it was totally dark we were frantic.
 We had a downstairs bedroom so we decided we would sleep there with all the doors open.
 But we couldn’t sleep.
 We kept getting up and looking out for them.